TinToSer/gitexcel/README.md

 This simple batch script will help you to setup excel comparison using git diff commands

-It will help a lot to people using Excel files with git.
+It will help a lot to everyone using Excel files in git repository.

 To Do:-
   1. Simply clone our repository